-Bringing His Stories to the Screen
+Bringing his Stories to the Screen

 In partnership with the Coolidge Corner Theatre

-Hosted by Coolidge Corner Theatre
+Hosted by the Coolidge Corner Theatre

 The “Shakespeare Reimagined” series consists of three events, each including a film screening and a Q&A session with experts in both theater and film.
 We are thrilled to partner again with our friends at the Coolidge Corner Theatre, 290 Harvard Street, Brookline, MA.